 - When you uninstall the Citrix workspace app, out of date cache files at \$HOME/.local/share/ webkitgtk might not be removed automatically.
 As a workaround, manually remove the cache files.
-[HDX\(\text{M}\)28187] - Attempts to launch desktops or applications using the Citrix Workspace app might fail when the Multi-Port policy is enabled on DDC.
+[HDXØ28187] - Attempts to launch desktops or applications using the Citrix Workspace app might fail when the Multi-Port policy is enabled on DDC.
 [HDX-31016] - Attempts to launch a session using smart card authentication might fail.
 The issue occurs with Citrix Workspace app for Linux Version 2104 and later.
 As a workaround, manually enter the smart card credentials.
-[CVADHELP\(\text{Q}\)18402] - Attempts to reconnect to the session might occur only once during auto⊠client reconnection.
+[CVADHELP] - Attempts to reconnect to the session might occur only once during auto⊠client reconnection.
 As a result, the Auto client reconnect policy might not work as expected.
 [HDX⊠34114] - When you close the progress bar that displays the progress of an application launch, the wfica process might fail.
 As a result, the application might launch and disappear from your screen.
 [HDX-34701]

 - When the app protection feature is enabled, the anti-keylogging functionality might not work for the authentication manager interface that uses the UIDialogLibWebKit3.so library.
 [RFLNX-8027] - If you are using Global Server Load Balancing (GSLB), the Domain Name System (DNS) responses might not get cached for Time-To-Live (TTL) duration.
 As a result, the authentication using WebView might fail.
-[RFLNX-3673]
+[RFLNX-3673] - When you try to connect remotely to a machine that has Citrix Workspace app with app protection installed, the x11vnc server crashes and the connection fails.
+As a result, you might not be able to connect remotely to the machine through x11vnc server.
+[RFLNX-8933]